JetBrains/kotlin-web-site/pages/docs/tutorials/native/mpp-ios-android.md

 * We will be using [Android Studio](https://developer.android.com/studio/) for the Android part of the tutorial.
 It is also possible to use [IntelliJ IDEA](https://jetbrains.com/idea) Community or Ultimate edition.

-* Kotlin plugin {{ site.data.releases.latest.version }} or higher should be installed in the IDE.
-This can be verified via *Language & Frameworks | Kotlin Updates* section in the *Settings* (or *Preferences*) window.
+* The Kotlin plugin {{ site.data.releases.latest.version }} or higher should be installed in the IDE.
+This can be verified via
+*Language & Frameworks | Kotlin Updates* section in the *Settings* (or *Preferences*) window.

-* macOS host operating system is required to compile for iOS and macOS devices.
+* A macOS host operating system is required to compile for iOS and macOS devices.
 We need to have [Xcode](https://developer.apple.com/xcode/) and the tools installed and configured.
 Check out the [Apple Developer Site](https://developer.apple.com/xcode/) for more details.